Scheduling the Process to Create Project Forecasts for a Region, a Practice, or a Group

 Note:

 Only the hour part of your selection is used, the minutes are ignored.
 This is because the system checks for scheduled processes every hour on the hour and then executes them.
-If multiple jobs are found for the same hour, they are grouped and chained, running sequentially.
+If multiple jobs are found for the same hour, they are grouped and chained, running sequentially in the following order: Create Multiple Plans, Update from Analytics, and Send to Analytics.

 15. Click Save.
 The forecasts are created in the background the next time the process runs.
 You can monitor its execution from the Asynchronous Process Jobs tab.